 In other words: Scientists set up ideas and explanations which you can easily check and destroy.
 In fact, the strength of a Scientific theory isn’t the evidence for it.
 It’s how easy it would be to find evidence against it, and yet none can be found.
 In Science we seek to disprove our guesses, not to confirm them.

 This is where conspiracy theories fall flat.
 I have no way to go back in time and follow Lee Harvey Oswald from birth to death to see if he was paid to shoot JFK.
-I have no way of talking to the pilots of the September 11th attacks to see if it was a false flag operation.
-And so it goes.
+I have no way of talking to the pilots of the September 11th attacks to see if it was a false-flag operation.
+And so on.

-The conspiracy explanations are structured in precisely a way which means we can’t verify or falsify them.
+Conspiracy explanations are structured in precisely a way which means we can’t verify or falsify them.
 We aren’t inside the secret meetings of government and business, so we can imagine whatever we like.
+Try it.
+Next time you hear a conspiracy being described, ask the following question: "can you propose an experiment to test whether your idea is true?"

 I can’t completely disprove any conspiracy theory because any conspiracy theory has an element of “we can never know the truth” .
 Science, however, sets up explanations which you can easily go out and check.